The Essentials of Anti-Money Laundering (AML) Compliance

 AML compliance includes several processes, such as checking customer information, monitoring transactions, and reporting suspicious activities.
 When financial institutions follow these steps, they can help stop the flow of illegal money.
 Failing to comply with AML regulations can result in hefty fines, legal trouble, and damage to a company’s reputation.

-Governments and organizations, like the Financial Action Task Force (FATF), have developed global standards for AML compliance.
+Governments and organisations, like the Financial Action Task Force (FATF), have developed global standards for AML compliance.
 These standards help ensure that financial institutions around the world are working together to fight financial crime.

 The Role of Customer Due Diligence in AML Compliance